 1) A complete and comprehensive overview of the benefits of kettlebell training

-2) Whether there limitations to kettlebells or are they a “one-stop-shop” for everything?
+2) An understanding of the limitations to kettlebells – are they a “one-stop-shop” for everything?

 3) What you need to know about the 2 main styles of kettlebell training

-4) Specific steps for how to get started or elevate your training to the next level
+4) Specific steps for how to get started – and advice to elevate your training to the next level

 5) The key exercises to focus on – whether you’re beginner or advanced

 6) Key resources for learning and advancing with kettlebells

 This guide represents the definitive guide to kettlebell training available online today.

 It means it contains everything you need to know to begin or further develop your training with kettlebells.

 It’s designed to represent a comprehensive description of all the essential information when someone asks “how can I learn more about kettlebells” or “how should I get started?”